-“While there is tremendous excitement for the conveniences that today’s technology brings, we know the weakest link in those devices within a connected home put consumers at risk,” said Gary Davis, chief consumer security evangelist at Intel Security.
+“While there is tremendous excitement for the conveniences that today’s technology brings, we know the weakest link in those devices within a connected home put consumers at risk,” said Gary Davis, chief consumer security evangelist at McAfee Security.
 “We must empower parents to actively manage how their families interact with those devices.
 When the correct security and privacy measures are taken, consumers will feel more protected enabling them to fully enjoy all the benefits of living in a smart home.”

 So how do we course correct and begin to close this gap?

 Tips: Keep Family Safety in Step with Pace of IoT:

 - Start talking, start early.
 It’s never too early to talk to your kids about online safety.
 Fold talks about safety into your routine much the way you would talk about fire safety, nutrition, or good manners.
 If your kids are young, start with simple rules like “don’t open emails from people you don’t know.”

 - Get back to basics.
 Sometimes our unspoken worry over an issue can obstruct our view to simple solutions.
 Try these basics: 1) As a family, set device time and usage rules and post them in a visible place.
 Set up a reward system if it helps.
 2) Routinely check privacy settings, friend lists, and email on your child’s favorite social networks.
 3) Implement a device curfew.
 Physically have kids turn in phones at a set time each night to protect sleep.

 - Be the digital example.
 If you want to get serious about changing your digital habits, be the example of a balanced digital life for your kids.
 Limit your time on social networks when at home, put your phone away during dinner and family time.